 Bethesda, MD 20892

 The research purpose is to develop efficient methodologies for production of various biological materials, such as proteins and viruses, from different biological sources, especially microorganisms and mammalian cells.
 These biological products are being used for basic research, structural studies and clinical applications directed toward the development of effective new drugs and vaccines.

-The laboratory main interest is production, recovery and purification of biologicals from both prokaryotes and eukaryotes of native and recombinant sources.
+The laboratory’s main interest is production, recovery and purification of biologicals from both prokaryotes and eukaryotes of native and recombinant sources.
 The work involves all aspects of this process including research, development, and production.
-In addition to research area, the laboratory includes pilot production facility, well equipped with bioreactors of various sizes and configurations, and with recovery and purification equipment.
+In addition to research labs, the laboratory includes pilot production facility, well equipped with bioreactors of different sizes and variety of recovery and purification equipment.
 The bioreactors are used for propagation of biological systems such as mammalian cells, insect cells, bacteria, yeast, and fungi.
 The biological products made support clinical and structural studies.

-We conduct research and process development based on growth optimization, production, scale-up, and product-recovery processes.
+We conduct research and process development on growth optimization, production, scale-up, and product-recovery processes.
 We concentrate on production and purification of proteins with emphasis on scaling up.
-The aim of our research studies is to achieve better understanding of the growth behavior and metabolism of both E. coli and several mammalian cell lines.
+The aim of our research studies is to achieve better understanding of the growth behavior and metabolism of both E. coli and several mammalian cells lines.
 The objective is to overcome specific difficulties in the growth and production process by modifying the properties of the producers.
 This work involves gene transcription and expression analysis as well as cell transfection and mutation.
-Our recent achievements are as follows:
+Our recent achievements are summarized below:

 - We identified genes involved in mammalian cell adhesion, which allows us to modify the way the cells grow.
 The gene Siat7e was overexpressed in the adherent MDCK cells and, as a result, the cells were able to grow in suspension.
 These cells were then utilized for the preparation of influenza vaccine replacing the current influenza vaccine production, which is based on using fertilized eggs.